incremental-design/app-stencils/README.md

 # app-stencils

 Low-code tools are faster and easier to use than code, but they impose hard limits on what you can build.
-At incremental.design, we use `app-stencils` to make no-compromise apps faster than low-code.
+At incremental.design, we use `app-stencils` to make no-compromise apps without low-code tools.

 Custom development doesn't have to be difficult.
 Most apps have to solve the same problems: